 About the eCourts renewal project

-Over the last four years, the Supreme Court redesigned the courtroom with digitisation at its core, before embarking on an innovation strategy to deliver a more efficient and accessible justice system.
+The Supreme Court has redesigned the courtroom with digitisation at its core and emabrked on an innovation strategy to deliver a more efficient and accessible justice system.

 By examining and challenging convention, the Court began to entirely rebuild outdated infrastructure.
 This allowed for the development of the Court’s exclusive internet access that markedly improved speed and reliability – and formed the foundation for the rest of the transformation to be built upon.